ChilliCream/graphql-platform/website/src/blog/2020-03-18-entity-framework/2020-03-18-entity-framework.md

     ORDER BY "s"."Id", "t"."EnrollmentId", "t"."CourseId"
 ```

-The `UseSelection` middleware allows us by just attributing it to a field resolver that returns an `IQueryable<T>` to drill into that data set.
+The `UseProjection` middleware allows us by just attributing it to a field resolver that returns an `IQueryable<T>` to drill into that data set.

 Without a lot of code, we already have a working GraphQL server that returns all the students.
-We are already able to drill into our data and the `UseSelection` middleware rewrites GraphQL selections into `IQueryable<T>` projections that ensures that we only select the data that we need from the database.
+We are already able to drill into our data and the `UseProjection` middleware rewrites GraphQL selections into `IQueryable<T>` projections that ensures that we only select the data that we need from the database.

 Think about it, we really just added entity framework and exposed a single root field that basically just returns the `DbSet<Student>`.